JEP draft: Strict Field Initialization in the JVM (Preview)

 Summary

-Support a JVM flag on fields expressing that the field must be properly initialized before it can be read.
-Enforce this requirement during verification and at run time, and provide optional run-time diagnostics for static fields that have not set the flag.
+Support a new kind of field in the JVM that must be explicitly initialized before it can be read.
+Enforce this requirement during verification and at run time, and provide optional run-time diagnostics for the initialization of traditional static fields.

 Goals